 246-370-010 Draft 246-366-060, -070, & -130 246-366A-005 -060(1) Plumbing: Plumbing shall be sized, installed, and maintained in accordance with the state building code.
-However, local code requirements shall prevail, when these requirements are more stringent or in excess of the state building code. (f) Potable water supplied to the school facility that: (i) Meets the provisions of chapter 246-290 WAC, Group A public water supplies, or chapter 246-291 WAC, Group B public water systems; (ii) Meets the requirements of the uniform plumbing code set forth in chapter 51-56 WAC; and (iii) Follow the requirements for lead in drinking water set forth in RCW 43.70.830 through 43.70.845 if the facility was built or the plumbing was replaced before 2016. -060(2) Water supply: The water supply system for a school shall be designed, constructed, maintained and operated in accordance with chapter 246-290 WAC. (g) Chapter 246-290 WAC Public water supplies; and (h) Chapter 246-291 WAC Group B public water systems. (e) The installation and maintenance of carbon monoxide detection and alarms in mechanical rooms and occupied zones as set forth in chapter 51-54A-0915 WAC; (3) These rules are not intended to replace or supersede the department of labor and industries' authority and jurisdiction under Title 296 WAC over employee safety and health.
-(4) These rules are not intended to replace building code council requirements under Title 51 WAC.
+However, local code requirements shall prevail, when these requirements are more stringent or in excess of the state building code.
+(4) Schools must provide drinking water from public water supplies regulated under WAC 246-290 or 246-291. -060(2) Water supply: The water supply system for a school shall be designed, constructed, maintained and operated in accordance with chapter 246-290 WAC. (g) Chapter 246-290 WAC Public water supplies; and (h) Chapter 246-291 WAC Group B public water systems.
+(5) These rules are not intended to replace or supersede the department of labor and industries' authority and jurisdiction under Title 296 WAC over employee safety and health.
+(6) These rules are not intended to replace building code council requirements under Title 51 WAC.
 In the event this chapter is more stringent to protect health and safety it may supersede Title 51 WAC.
-(5) If the local permitting jurisdiction received a complete building permit application for school construction before the effective date of this chapter, the construction-related requirements of chapter 246-366 WAC apply.
-(6) If the local permitting jurisdiction receives a complete building permit application for school construction after this chapter is in effect, the construction-related requirements of this chapter in effect at the time of receipt apply unless otherwise specified in this chapter.
 (4) This chapter, or portions thereof, are intended to replace or supersede chapter 246-366 WAC, or corresponding portions thereof as identified by the state board of health, once the legislature has provided funding for implementation by public schools or taken other action to authorize implementation.
 (5) These rules are not intended to replace or supersede the department of labor and industries' authority and jurisdiction over employee safety and health.
 (6) These rules are not intended to replace requirements of the building code council under Title 51 WAC, but may be more stringent to protect health and safety.
+(7) If the local permitting jurisdiction received a complete building permit application for school construction before the effective date of this chapter, the construction-related requirements of chapter 246-366 WAC apply.

-246-370-010 Draft 246-366-060, -070, & -130 246-366A-005 (7) For a school undergoing an alteration or addition, WAC 246-366A-040, 246-366A-060, 246- 366A-090, 246-366A-100, 246-366A-110, 246- 366A-120, 246-366A-150, and 246-366A-160 apply only to: (a) Areas that are part of the addition; (b) Areas undergoing alteration; and (c) Changes to existing building systems, such as heating and ventilation systems, when those changes are included in construction documents or a building permit application describing the alteration or addition.
+246-370-010 Draft 246-366-060, -070, & -130 246-366A-005 (7) For a school undergoing an alteration or addition, WAC 246-366A-040, 246-366A-060, 246-366A-090, 246-366A-100, 246-366A-110, 246-366A-120, 246-366A-150, and 246-366A-160 apply only to: (a) Areas that are part of the addition; (b) Areas undergoing alteration; and (c) Changes to existing building systems, such as heating and ventilation systems, when those changes are included in construction documents or a building permit application describing the alteration or addition.
 (8) If the local permitting jurisdiction received a complete building permit application for school construction prior to the effective date of any construction-related requirements of this chapter, the construction-related requirements of chapter 246-366 WAC and this chapter in effect at the time of application apply.

-WAC 246-370-015 Guidance
+WAC 246-370-015 Good Safety Practice and Guidance

-Summary of changes: 015 Guidance
+Summary of changes: 015 Good Safety Practice and Guidance